Raijeee/SleepSync/README.md

 def verify_password(password, hashed):
     return pwd_context.verify(password, hashed)
 ```
-This function will decrypt the passwords on the database and match it with the inputted password to see if it mathces.
+This function will decrypt the passwords on the database and match it with the inputted password to see if it matches.
 This uses the "from passlib.context import CryptContext" library to decrypt the passwords from the database.

 ## Execute Command